WordPress/HelpHub/README.md

 You can get more information about running the HelpHub code base locally via reading the [contributing document](https://github.com/Kenshino/HelpHub/blob/master/CONTRIBUTING.md)
 ## Workflow

 Anyone is welcome to fork the repo and send pull requests, but the project collaborators (listed below) have push access directly to the repo. **All pull requests will be reviewed by at least one collaborator with commit access and the PR must pass tests.
-Collaborators will be responsible for merging their own pull requests once the reviews has been approved.
+Collaborators will be responsible for merging their own pull requests once the reviews have been approved.
 Major feature development will require a review from the project lead, minor ones do not.**

 We use ZenHub for project management, see https://github.com/Kenshino/HelpHub/issues/79 for help on using it